 - Cloud: Today's businesses are built on cloud technology, while established technology giants are increasingly collaborating with native cloud providers.

 - The Internet of Things: Up to 2020, new business models need to integrate 25 billion networked devices that generate information, in addition to the existing network of mobile users.

 The extent of shadow IT

-According to CIO.com, only 8 percent of companies are aware of the level of shadow IT that hides in their processes.
-This means that for most organizations, the data hidden in the systems, such as network protocols, eMailTraffic, annexes, corporate credit card reports, telephone bills, ISP bills and firewall protocols are unaware.
+According to CIO.com, only 8 percent of companies know the extent of shadow IT that is hidden in their processes.
+This means that for most companies, the data hidden in the systems such as network protocols, eMailTraffic, annexes, corporate credit card reports, telephone bills, ISP bills and firewall protocols are unaware.

 By working directly with the employees in your company right from the start, you can find out what is wrong in your systems and processes before it is too late.